-Figure 1 compares the input waveforms for a single-phase dual switching regulator to a 2-phase dual switching regulator.
-An actual measurement of the RMS input current under these conditions shows that 2-phase operation dropped the input current from $2.53A{RMS}$ to $1.55A{RMS}$.
-While this is an impressive reduction in itself, remember that the power losses are proportional to I{RMS}^2 , meaning that the actual power wasted is reduced by a factor of 2.66.
+Figure 2 compares the input waveforms for a representative single-phase dual switching regulator to the LTC3868 2-phase dual switching regulator.
+An actual measurement of the RMS input current under these conditions shows that 2-phase operation dropped the input current from 2.53A ${RMS}$ to 1.55A ${RMS}$.
+While this is an impressive reduction in itself, remember that the power losses are proportional to $I{RMS}^{\,2}$.

+Figure 2.
+Input Waveforms Comparing Single-Phase (a) and 2-Phase (b) Operation for Dual Switching Regulators Converting 12V to 5V and 3.3V at 3A Each.
+The Reduced Input Ripple with the 2-Phase Regulator Allows Less Expensive Input Capacitors, Reduces Shielding Requirements for EMI and Improves Efficiency meaning that the actual power wasted is reduced by a factor of 2.66.
 The reduced input ripple voltage also means less power is lost in the input power path, which could include batteries, switches, trace/connector resistances and protection circuitry.
 Improvements in both conducted and radiated EMI also directly accrue as a result of the reduced RMS input current and voltage.

 Of course, the improvement afforded by 2-phase operation is a function of the dual switching regulator's relative duty cycles which, in turn, are dependent upon the input voltage V{IN} (Duty Cycle = V{OUT}/V{IN}).
-Figure 2 shows how the RMS input current varies for single-phase and 2-phase operation for 3.3V and 5V regulators over a wide input voltage range.
+Figure 3 shows how the RMS input current varies for single phase and 2-phase operation for 3.3V and 5V regulators over a wide input voltage range.